Hyperion (Simmons novel): The Priest's Tale: "The Man Who Cried God"

-The Bikura accept Duré and lead him to a cave where he encounters the Shrike and is infected with his own cruciform.
-The cruciforms causes increasing levels of pain to their hosts the farther away the hosts are from their parasites' source.
-Duré is prevented from either cutting out the cruciform or leaving the Bikura due to the severity of the pain; his journal entries end here and Hoyt continues with his part of the tale.
+Seeing the cross necklace Duré is wearing and believing him to be "of the cross", the Bikura accept Duré and lead him to a cave where he encounters the Shrike and is infected with his own cruciform.
+The cruciforms cause increasing levels of pain to their hosts the farther away the hosts are from their parasites' source.
+Duré is prevented from either cutting out the cruciform or leaving the Bikura due to the severity of the pain; his journal entries end here, and Hoyt continues with his part of the tale.
 After contact with Duré is lost, the Church enlists Hoyt to find out what happened.
 Hoyt follows Duré's trail to the Bikura and discovers that, in order to prevent subsequent resurrections as a host for the cruciform, Duré crucified himself to a tesla tree (a tree on Hyperion that collects electric charge from the air and erupts with lightning constantly) in an attempt to kill himself and the parasite.
 For seven years, Father Duré had been continually electrocuted and resurrected on the tesla tree.
 As Hoyt touches Duré, the cruciform falls from his body and allows him finally to die.
 The Bikura are destroyed with nuclear weapons, but not before Hoyt infects himself with Duré's cruciform.

-This reveals Father Hoyt's motivation for returning to Hyperion is being relieved from the constant pain the cruciform inflicts on him for being too far from the colony.
+Father Hoyt's motivation for returning to Hyperion is to be relieved from the constant pain the cruciform parasite inflicts on him for being so far from the colony.